Heroin Addiction, Health Effects, Withdrawal, & Treatment

 Effects of Heroin

-Heroin can have many effects on the body and mind.
-Immediate effects of heroin use may include:1
+Heroin can have many negative effects on the body and mind.
+Immediate or short-term effects of heroin use may include:5

 - Dry mouth.